RoySegall/gizra.com/src/_posts/2018-04-02-stress-test.md

 ### A simulation class

-Now it's the time to use a bit more from Scala, but actually it does not vary a lot from test to test:
+Now it's the time to use a bit more from Scala, but actually it does not vary a lot from test to test, so our whole class looks like this:
 ```scala
 import scala.concurrent.duration._